Reverse Sales Tax Calculator Canada

 What is the tax rate in Quebec?

 Quebec has a combined tax rate of 14.975%.
 This consists of 5% GST plus 9.975% QST (Quebec Sales Tax).
-Note that QST is calculated on the price including GST, making it slightly higher than a simple addition would suggest.
+Both taxes are calculated on the base price separately (QST is not compounded on GST).
+For more information, visit Revenu Québec.

 How do I use a reverse HST calculator?